enkidevs/curriculum/Web/HTML/core-html-elements/update-hyperlinks.md

 ---
 ## Practice

-Link text that opens the webpage in a new window:
+Create a hyperlink text that opens a webpage in a new window:

 `<??? ???="???" ???="???">Link to Enki<???>`